Sandy4321/unsocml16/README.md

 On Saturday, October 1st, we will host a 12-hours event focusing on [Special Projects](https://openai.com/blog/special-projects/) of OpenAI.
 - **The idea** is to compose 4 teams accordingly to 4 projects, that will brainstorm,run experiments,hack or simply put together a report with their findings or conclusions.
-- **The Goal** is to provide a new perspective on issues, try to find the solutions or propose new approach.
+- **The Goal** is to provide a new perspective on issues, try to find the solutions or propose a new approach.
 - **The Outcome** of the work of every group will be:
   * Code/Repo of proposed solution or results of the experiments that the group has been running
-  * Report with summary of a session with discoveries, conclusions or assumptions a group have made towards an issue
+  * Report with summary of a session with discoveries, conclusions or assumptions a group has made towards an issue
   * Combination of the previous 2 or a 3rd format that will showcase the results of a group

 All results will be submitted to OpenAI alongside with the names of the participants and a group lead.

 ##Prerequisites
 In order to pull this off, two elements are required:
 - **Group Lead/Facilitator**, is a person who leads the working group and is responsible for the outcome of the team.
-A group lead posess necessary skills and expertise in the topic that allows her to guide and navigate through an agenda.
+A group lead possesses necessary skills and expertise in the topic that allows her to guide and navigate through an agenda.
 Being a facilitator means:
   * Understanding the goals of the working group
   * Keeping the group on the agenda and moving forward
   * Involving everyone in the meeting, including drawing out the quiet participants and controlling the domineering ones